 Frank Moore Cross believes the origins of Israel's conception of God is to be found in the region of Midian in northwestern Arabia.
 Cross argues that archaic biblical poetry locates Yahweh's movements in Edom/Seir/Teman/Midian and that these "are our most reliable evidence for locating Sinai/Horeb, the mountain of God."

-My research concerning the Horites of Seir and Edom (Gen 36) certainly points in that direction.
-Midian was one of Abraham's nine sons and Tema was a Horite chief.
-Seir is explicitly designated a "Horite" in Genesis 36 and he was a contemporary of Esau the Elder who was a ruler of the Edo people.
+Midian was one of Abraham's nine sons, and Tema was a Horite Hebrew chief.
+Seir is explicitly designated a "Horite" in Genesis 36, and he was a contemporary of Esau the Elder who was a ruler of the Edo (meaning red) people.
+The point of origin of YHWH is the Upper Nile from whence came Abraham's Horim who were called Habiru (Hebrew).
+The Horim are the Horites of Seir and Edom (Gen. 36).
+The Horite and Sethite Hebrew were a moiety from before 2400 BC.

 According to Cross, Israel's earliest religious traditions about Yahweh, reflected in both the story of Exodus and archaic Biblical poetry like the Song of Deborah (Judges 5), indicate Yahweh came from Midian, a mountainous desert land in what is today southern Jordan and northwestern Saudi Arabia.
 This theory of Yahweh's Arabian origins, known by earlier scholars as the "Midianite hypothesis," has been augmented by recent archaeological discoveries that suggest a sophisticated urban culture thrived in this region at the end of the Late Bronze Age (1550-1200 B.C.E.), the period when most scholars place Moses and the Exodus tradition.